 I am an active member of various maternity committees (including the MVP*) and have long established relationships with birth professionals.
 I am therefore very familiar with the antenatal and postnatal services available in the area as well as local networks, and am able to signpost to individuals and organisations that can support new parents.

-I very much look forward to helping you along the journey to the birth of your baby and beyond.
+I very much look forward to supporting you along the journey to the birth of your baby and beyond.

 My career as an antenatal teacher started nearly thirty years ago shortly after the birth of my fourth baby.
 I trained with the NCT and have been facilitating classes for them and About Birth & Babies ever since.
 I am also an Assessor and Tutor of Antenatal Education and hold a BA in Educational Studies.